10asmock/SPProject/README.md

 ## About

-A Selenium + Java framework which utilizes TestNG, Log4j, and Maven for dependencies to automate buying a product from https://simpleprogrammer.com/ and ensure login functionalities work.
+A Selenium + Java framework which utilizes TestNG, Log4j, and Maven for dependencies to automate adding a product from https://simpleprogrammer.com/ to cart and ensure login functionalities work.
 Additionally, HTML reports are generated at ```'test-output/ReportHTML.html'```.
 Screenshots on failure are in the process of being implemented.

 Further test cases will be implemented in the near future.